rz74/file-upload-restriction-bypasser/README.md

-# 📦 File Obfuscator & Uploader Helper
+# File Obfuscator & Uploader Helper

-This tool helps you bypass file upload restrictions (like those in ChatGPT or web apps that limit file types) by:
+This very simple tool helps you bypass file upload restrictions for LLM models and other web apps placed by your network admin by:

-- 🔐 Base64-encoding any file
+- Base64-encoding any file
-- 🔀 Obfuscating it using a fixed character shift
+- Obfuscating it using a fixed character shift
-- 🧩 Splitting the result into 10 untyped segment files (`part_0` through `part_9`)
+- Splitting the result into 10 untyped segment files (`part_0` through `part_9`)
-- 📝 Generating a `README.txt` that documents how to reconstruct the original
+- Generating a `README.txt` that documents how to reconstruct the original
-- 🗜️ Packaging everything into a single `.zip`
+- Packaging everything into a single `.zip`

-## ✅ Features
+## Features

 - Works with any file type: `.py`, `.pdf`, `.zip`, `.jpg`, you name it.
 - No dangerous encryption—just safe obfuscation.